sniporbob/PiRaTN/README.md

 **SERVICE CONFIGURATIONS**

-If you have changed from the default IP address subnets you must edit all four of the socat .service files and change the IP addresses to match what you have specified.
-Do not change any IP address beginning with 224 or 239.

 If you have left the IP address subnets as their defaults then you only need to edit the socatChatRx.service file and the socatPositRx.service file.

     sudo nano /etc/systemd/system/socatChatRx.Service